marvin-cespo/chicityclerk.com-2012/httpdocs/wp-content/plugins/tablepress/readme.txt

 = Support? =

-For support questions, bug reports, or feature requests, please use the [WordPress Support Forums](http://wordpress.org/support/plugin/tablepress).
-Please [search](http://wordpress.org/support/) through the forums first, and only [open a new thread](http://wordpress.org/support/plugin/tablepress) if you don't find an existing answer.
+For support questions, bug reports, or feature requests, please use the [WordPress Support Forums](https://wordpress.org/support/plugin/tablepress).
+Please [search](https://wordpress.org/support/) through the forums first, and only [open a new thread](https://wordpress.org/support/plugin/tablepress) if you don't find an existing answer.
 Thank you!

 = Requirements? =

-In short: WordPress 3.6 or higher, while the latest version of WordPress is always recommended.
+In short: WordPress 3.8 or higher, while the latest version of WordPress is always recommended.

 = Languages and Localization? =

 The plugin currently includes the following languages:
-Brazilian Portuguese, Chinese (Simplified), Czech, Dutch, English, Finnish, French, German, Hebrew, Icelandic, Italian, Japanese, Latvian, Polish, Russian, Slovak, Spanish, and Turkish.
+Brazilian Portuguese, Chinese (Simplified), Chinese (Taiwan), Czech, Dutch, English, Finnish, French, German, Hebrew, Icelandic, Italian, Japanese, Latvian, Polish, Russian, Serbian, Slovak, Spanish, and Turkish.

 I'd really appreciate it, if you would translate the plugin into your language!
-Using Heiko Rabe's WordPress plugin [Codestyling Localization](http://wordpress.org/plugins/codestyling-localization/) that really is as easy as pie.
+Using Heiko Rabe's WordPress plugin [Codestyling Localization](https://wordpress.org/plugins/codestyling-localization/) that really is as easy as pie.
 Just install the plugin, add your language, create the .po-file, translate the strings in the comfortable editor and create the .mo-file.
 It will automatically be saved in TablePress's plugin folder.
 If you send me the .mo- and .po-file, I will gladly include them into future plugin releases.
 There is also a .pot-file available to use in the "i18n" subfolder.
 Of course you can also use [poEdit](http://www.poedit.net/) as your editor, which also works nicely.

 = Development =